-156. In May 2017, fighting between security forces and armed insurgents in Marawi City in Lanao del Sur forced at least 360,000 people to leave their homes.
+158. In May 2017, fighting between security forces and armed insurgents in Marawi City in Lanao del Sur forced at least 360,000 people to leave their homes.
 The fighting lasted for 5 months, leaving the city core in ruins.
 Around 30% of its 201,000 residents uprooted not only from their homes but from a life they have built.
 As of May 2022, the government has allowed families to return to the most affected area (ground zero) while hundreds of families are still in transitory shelters and host families.

-- 157. The UN-Habitat Philippines Office opened in 2003 and is located in the UN House together with the rest of the UN agencies operating in the country.
-The main thematic focus areas are in climate resilience, post-disaster response and environmental sustainability particularly marine plastic pollution. - 158.
+- 159. The UN-Habitat Philippines Office opened in 2003 and is located in the UN House together with the rest of the UN agencies operating in the country.
+The main thematic focus areas are in climate resilience, post-disaster response and environmental sustainability particularly marine plastic pollution. - 160.
 To augment and hasten the recovery efforts in Marawi, UN-Habitat has engaged in community-driven housing and livelihood solutions.
 The interventions include capacity building activities while the national and local governments have provided the land on which houses are built.
-Families living along the easements of the Lanao Lake and the Agus river are considered as priority beneficiaries, as these families will not be able to return to these areas, now declared as no-build zones by the government.
+Families living along the easements of the Lanao Lake and the Agus river are considered as priority beneficiaries, as these families will not be able to return to these areas, now declared as no-build zones by the government. - 161.
+The country portfolio as of May 2022 was USD16.1 million.